Hudson County, New Jersey: Politics

-Democrat and Hoboken resident Jon Corzine defeated Republican Doug Forrester by a 3-to-1 margin in the 2005 gubernatorial race.
-Both Republican candidates failed to carry even one municipality within the county.
-In the 2009 New Jersey gubernatorial election, Corzine received 76,145 votes from Hudson County to Republican Chris Christie's 29,301, but Christie won the state overall winning by 4 percentage points.
-In the 2013 New Jersey gubernatorial election, Barbara Buono received 53,386 votes from Hudson County to Christie's 42,567 votes, making the county one of two that the Republican failed to win in that election.
-In the 2017 New Jersey gubernatorial election, Democrat Phil Murphy received 88, 271 votes from Hudson County to Republican Kim Guadagno's 19, 236 votes, giving him over 80% of the vote.
-In the 2021 New Jersey gubernatorial election, Murphy received slightly fewer votes and won with 73.6% of the vote.
+State elections

 Municipalities

 There are 12 municipalities in Hudson County, listed with area in square miles and 2010 Census data for population and housing.
 North Hudson and West Hudson each comprise municipalities in their distinct areas.

 Education

 Tertiary education

-Colleges and universities are Hudson County Community College (HCCC), New Jersey City University (NJCU), Saint Peter's University, all in Jersey City, and Stevens Institute of Technology in Hoboken.
-Rutgers University offers classes within the county.
-The Christ Hospital School of Nursing was established in 1890 and since 1999 has run a cooperative program with HCCC.
-In 2014 it will merge with the Bayonne Medical Center nursing school.
+The colleges and universities in Hudson County are Hudson County Community College (HCCC), New Jersey City University (NJCU), Saint Peter's University (all in Jersey City) and Stevens Institute of Technology (in Hoboken).
+Rutgers University also offers classes within the county.
+The Christ Hospital School of Nursing was established in 1890 and has run a cooperative program with HCCC since 1999.
+As of 2014, it was set to merge with the Bayonne Medical Center School of Nursing.

 School districts

 Each municipality has a public school district.
 All but two have their own public high schools.
 East Newark students attend Harrison High School and Guttenberg students attend North Bergen High School.
 Hudson County Schools of Technology is a public secondary and adult vocational-technical school with locations in Secaucus, Jersey City, Union City and Harrison.
-There are private and parochial elementary and secondary schools located throughout Hudson, many of which are members of the Hudson County Interscholastic Athletic Association.
+There are public and private elementary and secondary schools located throughout Hudson, many of which are members of the Hudson County Interscholastic Athletic Association.

 School districts, all classified as K-12 (except as indicated), include: